Skip to main content

 What is an ITEL report?

-The shingle could be no longer available, discontinued, or out of production.
-Even if the shingle is available, the color might not match because of the wear and tear a roof has gone through as it ages.
+So, if you're in a matching state, the entire roof must be replaced to ensure a uniform appearance instead of mismatched roof patches.
+But even if the same shingle is available, the color might not match because of the wear and tear a roof has gone through as it ages.

 Whatever the reason, the insurance company will have to pay to replace your roof because no shingles match up perfectly with your current roof.
-Be aware, not every state has matching laws, and some insurance policies exclude the matching law.
+Be aware, not every state has matching requirements, and some insurance companies are starting to exclude matching from their policies.

 Fill out the ITEL report form and send in a sample

-The first step to start the ITEL process is you or your insurance company filling out the form from the ITEL website and sending a sample.
-After filling out all the relevant insurance and personal information, you’ll need a physical sample of a shingle that’s already on your roof.
+The ITEL process starts with you, the roofer, or insurance company filling out the form from the ITEL website and sending a sample.
+After filling out all the relevant insurance and personal information, a Submittal Kit is sent to the address on the form.

-Your roofing contractor will then take a shingle off, usually from an area that can’t be seen, and replace it with another like-colored shingle that definitely won’t match.
-Once they have your shingle sample, they’ll send it and the filled-out form through UPS or FedEx to the ITEL laboratories for analysis.
+Then your roofing contractor will take a shingle off, usually from an area that can’t be seen, and replace it with another like-colored shingle in the meantime.
+The shingle sample and filled-out form is sent through UPS or FedEx to the ITEL laboratories for analysis.

 ITEL analyzes and sends back a report